danieljprice/splash/docs/settings.rst

-An option to plot all vector arrows of the same length (instead of the default option where the length of the arrow is proportional to the vector magnitude) can be set from the :ref:`sec:vectorplots`.
+An option to plot all vector arrows of the same length (instead of the default option where the length of the arrow is proportional to the vector magnitude) can be set from the :ref:`sec:menu-v`.

 .. _sec:menu-x: